Pure Land Buddhism: Dual practice with Chan

+Benefits

 Pure Land practice is primarily said to lead to rebirth in Amitabha's Pure Land and thus the bodhisattva stage of non-retrogression (since at the point one has reached the Pure Land, one will not fall back from this to a lower realm).
 This Pure Land is often described as a kind of way station or hostel (lǚguǎn 旅館) outside of the triple world of samsara.
 It is a place that lacks suffering and which allows someone to practice the bodhisattva path without difficulties.
-However, Pure Land authors also claim other benefits of practicing Pure Land which appear in this life.
+However, Pure Land authors also report other benefits of practicing Pure Land which appear in this life.
 Benefits include the buddha-contemplation samādhi, purification of the mind, and elimination of bad karma.

-Various this worldly benefits of nianfo practice have also claimed by Pure Land masters at least since the Song dynasty.
-For example, when Tiantai master Sìmíng Zhīlǐ (960–1028) organized a Pure Land society, he claimed that the society's practice would “extend the emperor's longevity and contribute to the prosperity of the people.”
-Various sources also claim that nianfo could heal disease or other health problems.
-For example, Yinguang claimed to have been healed of conjunctivitis by the practice.
-Thus, some sources use nianfo as a kind of magical incantation with numerous benefits.
-These benefits can be found in sources like “Forty-Eight Ways to Nianfo” (Niànfó sìshíbā fǎ 念佛四十八法) by Zhèng Wéiān.
+Various worldly benefits of nianfo practice have also been reported by Pure Land masters at least since the Song dynasty.
+For example, when Tiantai master Siming Zhili (960–1028) organized a Pure Land society, he said that the society's practice would "extend the emperor's longevity (shòu 壽) and contribute to the prosperity (lù 祿) of the people."
+Yinguang said he had been healed of conjunctivitis by the practice.
+Thus, some traditional Chinese sources use nianfo as a health incantation with numerous benefits.
+These benefits can be found in sources like "Forty-Eight Ways to Nianfo" (Niànfó sìshíbā fǎ 念佛四十八法) by Zheng Wei'an and other traditional Chinese medical text.